contagon/handbook/handbook/2-supporting-individuals-and-families.md

 God has commanded husbands and wives to cleave to each other (see [Genesis 2:24](https://www.churchofjesuschrist.org/study/scriptures/ot/gen/2.24?lang=eng#p24); [Doctrine and Covenants 42:22](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/42.22?lang=eng#p22)).
 In this context, the word _cleave_ means to be completely devoted and faithful to someone.
 Married couples cleave together by loving and serving each other.

 Cleaving also includes total fidelity between husband and wife.
 Physical intimacy between husband and wife is intended to be beautiful and sacred.
 It is ordained of God for the creation of children and for the expression of love between husband and wife.
-Tenderness and respect﻿—not selfishness﻿—should guide their intimate relationship.
+Tenderness and respect—not selfishness—should guide their intimate relationship.

 God has commanded that sexual intimacy is to be reserved for marriage between a man and a woman.
 Remaining sexually pure before marriage and faithful within marriage helps individuals be truly happy and avoid spiritual, emotional, and physical harm.
 Parents and Church leaders are encouraged to do all they can to reinforce this teaching.
 (See [38.6.5](38-church-policies-and-guidelines.md#3865-chastity-and-fidelity).)